Philipbear/BUDDY_Metabolomics/README.md

 > **Note**: `msbuddy` and `BUDDY` and two different tools that share the same core algorithm.
 They generate different annotation results.
 `msbuddy` is newly developed for flexible molecular formula analysis with refined algorithmic design and model training.
-We'd recommend using `msbuddy` for latest analysis.
+We'd recommend using `msbuddy` for your latest analysis.

 &nbsp;